dipteshkanojia/academic-kickstart/content/home/slider.md

 [[item]]
   #title = "Adversarial Evaluation of Quality Estimation"
   content = "Our study on Adversarial Evaluation of Quality Estimation accepted at WMT 2021.
-Slides and Video presentation is here!" align = "right"
+Slides and Video presentation are here!" align = "right"

   overlay_color = "rgb(29, 33, 39)"  # An HTML color value.